vE5li/igt5/README.md

 # description
-seamonkey is a scripting language designed for building compilers by automating tasks such as tokenizing and parsing.
+Seamonkey is a scripting language designed for building compilers by automating tasks such as tokenizing and parsing.

 # build
 Make sure that you have the rust nightly installed on your system.
 If you don't, you can install it using Rustup with this command: